Church Street, Bengaluru

 A view of Church Street in June 2018.

 Church Street is a busy street in the Central Business District of Bengaluru, India.
 It is a 750-metre stretch from Brigade Road to St. Mark's Road, running parallel to M G Road.
 The street is named for St. Mark's Cathedral to which it leads.

 A tourist hotspot, Church Street is a major shopping and nightlife area.
 It is also a popular New Year's Eve celebration centre.

 In 2017, redevelopment work began on Church Street at a cost of ₹9 crore, which made it the first street in the city to be paved from granite cobblestones.
 The cobblestones were laid in a Kasuti pattern to reflect Karnataka's cultural heritage.

 In 2020, Church Street ran a pilot project called Clean Air Street during which the street was converted into a pedestrian zone with a complete ban on automobile traffic.

+The pedestrian zone was a trial conducted with many interested stakeholders and academic research organisations as a 'test-bed' for sustainable urban redesign and community wellness.

+The experiment included open air seating, cultural events, and mobility support in the form of buggies and e-rickshaws for the disables and senior citizens.

+The trial was closely monitored by Indian Institute of Science (IISc) to evaluate the social, environmental and economic impacts.
+Avg. daily footfall increased 92%, in peak hours 117% increase in footfall was recorded.
+Over 50% of establishments reported increased revenue.
+Air quality also improved measurably.
+98% of those surveyed enjoyed the new church st.

+The experiment was ended on May 31,2021.
+The official reason given was that the project was handed over to the BBMP.
+The BBMP denied they had received instructions to continue the project.
+This decision was widely seen as politically motivated.